codebymike/laravel-lw-shoppinglist/README.md

 -   Added price state to ListItem component model + view
 -   Validate price using a mix of HTML5 input validation & Laravels form validation rules
+-   Assumption: total price should include all items, active and inactive